 GLP-1; incretin; glucagon-like peptide

-Glucagon-like peptide 1 belongs to a family of hormones called the incretins, so-called because they enhance the secretion of insulin.
-Glucagon-like peptide 1 is a product of a molecule called pre-proglucagon, a polypeptide which is split to produce many hormones, including glucagon.
+Glucagon-like peptide 1 belongs to a family of hormones called the incretins, so-called because they enhance the secretion of insulin due to factors derived from the gut.
+Glucagon-like peptide 1 is a product of a molecule called pre-proglucagon, a polypeptide (i.e. chain of amino acids, which are organic compounds that make up proteins) that is split to produce many hormones, including glucagon.
 Because they come from the same source, these hormones share some similarities, so are called ‘glucagon-like’.
 Cells found in the lining of the small intestine (called L-cells) are the major source of glucagon-like peptide 1, although it is also secreted in smaller quantities by the pancreas and the central nervous system.
-Glucagon-like peptide 1 encourages the release of insulin from the pancreas, increases the volume of cells in the pancreas that produce insulin (beta cells) and holds back glucagon release.
+Glucagon-like peptide 1 encourages the release of insulin from the pancreas, increases the volume of cells in the pancreas that produce insulin (beta cells) and reduces the release of glucagon.
 Glucagon-like peptide 1 also increases the feeling of fullness during and between meals by acting on appetite centres in the brain and by slowing the emptying of the stomach.

 Food is the main stimulus of glucagon-like peptide 1 release, with increased hormone levels detectable after 10 – 15 minutes of starting to eat and remaining raised in the blood circulation for several hours after that.
 Apart from food, stimulation of nerve activity and other hormones can affect glucagon-like peptide release.
 The hormone somatostatin reduces the production of glucagon-like peptide 1.
 Glucagon-like peptide 1 is rapidly broken down by an enzyme called dipeptidyl peptidase-4.